vrunda011/voice-translate-assistant/README.md

 # Voice Translate Assistant

-Voice Translate Assistant is a Python-based voice assistant that allows users to communicate across languages.
-It listens to speech in one language, translates it into another language, and then speaks the translated text out loud.
-This tool is ideal for real-time communication and language learning.
+A voice assistant developed in Python that listens to spoken language, translates it in real-time, and responds with audio output in the desired language.

 <img width="393" alt="Screenshot 2024-09-28 at 12 11 28 AM" src="https://github.com/user-attachments/assets/d58c6471-e4c7-437a-8677-a6495e22c549">